sillsdev/l10nsharp/README.md

 ### Selecting a Language

 If an exact match for the requested language is not available, L10NSharp will try to find the best available language.
-For example, if the client requests `es` but only `Whatever.es-ES.xlf` is available, `Whatever.es-ES.xlf` will be loaded automatically, and vise versa.
+For example, if the client requests `es` but only `Whatever.es-ES.xlf` is available, `Whatever.es-ES.xlf` will be loaded automatically, and vice versa.
 However, if the client requests `es` and both `Whatever.es-ES.xlf` and `Whatever.es-MX.xlf` are available, or if no `Whatever.es[-details].xlf` is available, a dialog will inform the user that the selected language is not available and prompt the user to select from the available languages.